-- The Oracle/SQL set operations union, minus (except), and intersect correspond to the relational algebra operations U, -, and ∩. - Each of the above operations automatically eliminates duplicates.
-To retain duplicates for the union operator, one has to use the corresponding multiset version union all. - Examples:
+The SQL set operations union, except (aka minus in Oracle), and intersect correspond to the relational algebra operations ∪, -, and ∩.

+- Each of the above operations automatically eliminates duplicates.
+To retain duplicates, one has to use the corresponding multiset versions union all, except all, intersect all. - Examples:

+'''

 Find all suppliers that offer a MegaPC or TinyMac.

+'''

-(select SName from offers where Prodname = 'MegaPC') union (select SName from offers where Prodname = 'TinyMac');
+(select SName from offers where Prodname = 'MegaPC') union

+(select SName from offers where Prodname = 'TinyMac');